aedans/Nylon/README.md

 - ':': Pops the top argument of the stack.
 If the top argument is a function, calls that function instead.
 If the stack is empty, pushes ':' to the stack.

+# Note: The interpreter is not finished.
+Some functionality may not be present.